 Brianna Hanson, MPH; Just Health Fellow at Girl Plus Environment (Formerly Millennials 4 Environmental Justice) presenting: Something to Chew On: An Overview of the Food 4 Thought Digital Campaign.

 We strive to make this process as transparent as possible- below is the timeline.
-The 2022 Chilombo Scholars Program is to be determined.
-Check back in June 2022 for more information on the Fall 2022 application and process.
+We are working to obtain funding for the 2023 Chilombo Scholars Program.

 CHILOMBO SCHOLARS TIMELINE 2021

 - March 31, 2021: Nonprofits informed of acceptance

 - April 16-20, 2021: Scholars that make it to next round hear from nonprofits about scheduling interviews

 - April 19-April 30, 2021: Scholars conduct interviews with nonprofits